 The Circuit Court's Administrative Order regarding the DHHR's timing for paying its service providers after experiencing a technical delay related to the launching of a new billing software is clear legal error in that it improperly attempts to modify terms of the DHHR's contractual relationships with its providers.
-The Administrative Order further interferes with the DHHR's contractual relationships in that it requires CPS workers to provide "authorization" letters to service providers guaranteeing payment.

 Petitioner engages its service providers via private contracts in accordance with the DHHR's statutory duties for operation in compliance with West Virginia Code.
 As a result, it is noteworthy that socially necessary service providers are contractually obligated to provide their services to the DHHR's clients in accordance with those contracts.
 Generally, those contracts include terms regarding the submission of invoices and payment for providing those services; however, they do not generally prescribe a time frame for payment of any invoices.
 App.
-000019-20.
+000017-18.
 Similarly, these contracts do not require a certain time frame for issuing invoices by services providers (i.e., some providers invoice weekly or monthly).